M. Kontsevich's graph complex and the Grothendieck-Teichmueller Lie algebra: (Re-)Derivation of Furusho's result

-Claim 1: $d_s x_n=\delta x_n=0$.
-Indeed, $d_s x_n=0$ by degree reasons.
-Furthermore one checks that $d_s x_{n-1}$ cannot contain any antisymmetric part.
-But $\delta x_n$ is antisymmetric and hence the claim follows.
-Note that Claim 1 means that $x_n$ is already a cocycle.

-Claim 2: $x_n$ represents a trivial cohomology class except possibly in the following cases: \begin{enumerate} \item $n=3$ and $x_n$ contains the graph, say $T_3$, with one internal vertex, see Figure \ref{fig:graphwoneivertex}.
-This graph corresponds to $\co{t_{12}}{t_{23}}\in \alg{t}_3$. \item $n=1$ \end{enumerate} From Claim 2, the Proposition follows by a simple induction.
-To prove the claim, note that $\Def(\Ass_\infty\to \CG^\whl[1])$ is a double complex and compute the spectral sequence whose first convergent is the $\delta$-cohomology.
-As we noted before, the cohomology of $\CG$ is $\alg{t}$, concentrated in degree 0.
-Hence, by degree reasons, $x_n$ cannot describe a non-trivial cohomology class if $n>3$.
-For $n=3$, $x_n$ is $\delta$-exact, unless it contains a tree part.
-The only tree with all external vertices of valence 1 is $T_3$.
-Hence, if $x_n$ doesn't contain a $T_3$-part, the same argument as for the case $n>3$ works.
+If $q=3$, then $x_q$ describes a non-trivial cohomology class only if it describes an element of $\alg t_3$ which can be recovered by projecting to the internal-trivalent-tree part of the graphs.
+However, since the external vertices are of valence 1, the only possible tree with all external vertices of valence 1 is the graph, say $T_3$, with one internal vertex, see Figure \ref{fig:graphwoneivertex}.
+This graph corresponds to $\co{t_{12}}{t_{23}}\in \alg{t}_3$.
+Hence $H^1(C_3)\cong \K$, the one cohomology class represented by $T_3$.

-For $n=2$ we distinguish two cases: Both external vertices are connected to the same internal vertex, or two different ones.
-In the case ``same'' one can see that $x_n=\delta y$ for some antisymmetric $y$ having degree 1 external vertices.
-Hence $d_s y=0$ and $x_n$ is exact.
-In the case ``different'', $x_n=\delta y$ for a $y$ obtained by contracting one of the external edges.
-One checks that combinatorially $d_s y$ cannot contain any trivalent-tree-part: Such a tree must necessarily have (at least) two internal vertices connected to different external vertices.
+The statement of the proposition is thus reduced to showing that $H^1(C_2)=0$.
+So suppose $x_2\in \C_2$ is a degree 1 cocycle.
+We decompose $x_2=x_{2a}+x_{2b}$ where $x_{2a}$ contains those graphs for which both external vertices are connected to the same internal vertex and $x_{2b}$ the remainder.
+One can see that necessarily $x_{2a}=\delta y_{2a}+(\cdots)$ where $y_{2a}\in C_2$ and $(\cdots)$ is a linear combination of graphs with the two (univalent) external vertices connected to different internal vertices.
+Hence we may assume that in fact $x_{2a}=0$ from the start.
+In this case $x_2=x_{2b}=\delta y_2$ for a $y_2$ obtained by contracting one of the external edges.
+One checks that combinatorially $d_s y_2$ cannot contain any trivalent-tree-part: Such a tree must necessarily have (at least) two internal vertices connected to different external vertices.
 Since one external vertex of every graph in $y$ has valence one, it means that one of the internal vertices must have two edges connected to the same external vertex, which is a contradiction (or rather, the graph is 0).
-Hence $d_s y=\delta z$ for some $z$ and hence by the same reasoning as in the $n>3$-case, the cohomology class of $x_n$ vanishes. \end{proof}
+Hence $d_s y$ is $\delta$-exact again and hence by the same reasoning as in the $q>3$-case, the cohomology class of $x_q$ vanishes.
+Hence $H^1(C_2)=0$ and we are done.